Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * Functionality to allow users to add guest blog posts.
 * Introduction of pagination on blog page to not overwhelm readers with too many posts on one page.
 * Functionality that sends out an order confirmation email once a user makes a purchase.
+* Customise the verification & password reset emails so that it says from PosterBay instead of example.com

 ---
 <span id="technologies"></span>